MarcosTulioSDLV/product-shop/README.md

 • An order can contain multiple products, and each product can be part of multiple orders.

-• Allows the creation, updating, and removal of users, products, and categories from the system, considering security roles and permissions.
+• Allows the creation, reading, updating, and removal (CRUD) of users, products, categories, and orders from the system, considering security roles and permissions.

 • Customer users (end users) can perform standard store operations such as browsing products, placing orders, and managing their own account.

 • Manager users are allowed to perform core store management tasks, such as managing products, inventory, and orders.

-• Admin users have full access, including the ability to manage users, roles, products, and overall system settings.
+• Admin users have full access, including the ability to manage users, roles, products, orders, and overall system settings.

 ## Authentication
 The API uses Spring Security for authentication control.
 The following roles are available: